 HelloFresh Meal Plan Options & Pricing Structure

-Consumers can choose between three different plans, and adjust each to feed two or four people per meal:
+Consumers have three different plans available, and can adjust each to feed two or four people per meal:

 The Classic Plan: Recipes include a variety of meat, fish, produce, and grains.
 Pricing options include: